 Looking at the standard deviations in Table 4 does show something interesting as well.
 The standard deviation of VGG19’s scores is significantly lower than the standard deviation of InceptionV3’s and Xception’s scores.
 The standard deviation for the InceptionV3 and Xception are more similar, but Xception has the highest standard deviations.
 For ResNet50 its standard deviations are almost equal to the means of its metrics and sometimes even higher than the means.
 It also appears that VGG19’s lowest Mean Squared Error is not significant, as it is within the standard deviations of both InceptionV3 and Xception.

-In Figure 8, , , InceptionV3 and ResNet50sfor Xception the top graph and VGG19 the bottom graph, for one of their trained instances, their predictions on the test set have been plotted against the ground truth of the test set.
-It can be seen that Xception tends to predict higher values than the ground truth, whilst VGG19 predicts both higher and lower values than the ground truth with a similar frequency.
+In Figure 8, predicted cellularity scores on the test set have been plotted against the ground truth for the Xception, VGG19, InceptionV3 and ResNet50 networks, respectively.
+It can be seen that the Xception network often predicts higher values than the ground truth, whereas VGG19 predicts both higher and lower values than the ground truth with a similar frequency.
 InceptionV3’s graph looks similar to that of VGG19.
-It can also be seen that the ResNet50 fourth instance of the network never predicted a cellularity value higher than 0.4.
+It can also be seen that the ResNet50 network never predicted a cellularity value higher than 0.4.